 One program’s board of directors used the 11 key goals in the 2010 report as a guide to set program priorities.
 Others have used recommendations in making organizational strategic plans.

-Advocates use Domestic Violence Fatality Review recommendations to set the agenda for interdisciplinary groups including STOP groups, Community Task Forces, Coordinated Community Response teams, and a Child Advocacy Center teams.
+Advocates use Domestic Violence Fatality Review recommendations to set the agenda for interdisciplinary groups including STOP groups, Community Task Forces, Coordinated Community Response teams, and Child Advocacy Center teams.

 Find many practical examples in Using Fatality Review Reports.